jeceljr/baby8/README.md

 The *dir* field indicates if the instruction is CAR or LD (for "CARrega or "LoaD") if it is a 0 and ARM or ST (for "ARMazena" or "STore") if it is a 1.
 The address is formed by the contents of the two indicated registers.
 In the case of a write to memory, the data is the result of the previous instruction (the "K" register).
-In the csae of a read from memory, the data will only arrive in time for the following instruction and it will be used as an operand in places of the destination.
+In the csae of a read from memory, the data will only arrive in time for the following instruction and it will be used as an operand in place of the destination.
+This is similar to an instruction after a cascade.

 The mode bits will indicate an operation on the low register and will appear in the assembly as the following arguments: